SyedFarooqAlii/SyedFarooqAlii/README.md

 • 🔭 I’m currently working on [Multiple Typescript Projects] (https://github.com/SyedFarooqAlii)
 <br>
-• 👨‍💻 All of my projects are available at (https://github.com/SyedFarooqAlii)
+• 👨‍💻 All of my projects are available at <a href="https://github.com/SyedFarooqAlii">Click Here</a>
 <br>
 • 📫 How to reach me **syedfarooqali15@gmail.com**
 <br>